 As ocean surfaces warm in response to increasing atmospheric greenhouse gases, phytoplankton productivity will need to be monitored both consistently and systematically.
 Although in situ measurements are necessary in studying productivity, satellite data are fundamental to providing a global view of phytoplankton and their role in, and response to, climate change.

-In a recent paper published in Remote Sensing, scientists used data from the Ocean Colour Climate Change Initiative to study the long-term patterns of primary production and its interannual variability.
+In a recent paper published in Remote Sensing, scientists used data from the Ocean Color Climate Change Initiative to study the long-term patterns of primary production and its interannual variability.
 Combining long-term satellite data with in situ measurements, they assessed global annual primary productivity from 1998-2018.

 Changes in primary production varied location to location, season to season, and year after year.
 They found that global annual primary production varied around 38 to 42 gigatonnes of carbon per year.
 They also observed several regional differences, with high production in coastal areas and low production in the open oceans.